Tommaso Masaccio (c.1401-28)

 Masaccio's earliest known surviving painting, an altarpiece of the Madanna and Child with Two Angels and Four Saints (1422; from S. Giovenale di Cascia, near S. Giovanni; now in the Uffizi, Florence) does give us some idea of what his training as a painter must have been.
 Masaccio was 20 years old when this picture was dated.
 It shows us that he is already interested in space: not only do the lines in the floor indicate an attempt to grasp the laws of linear perspective, but so does the structure of the throne, with its slanted sides and curved back.
 The sense of space is heightened both by the apparent modeling of the robes and faces and by the use of alternating light and dark colour.

-Wherever Masaccio trained, it can hardly have been in the strongly International Gothic atmosphere prevalent in Florentine painting in the first two decades of the 15th century, where a sinuous elegant surface line was more important than depth within the picture.
+Wherever Masaccio trained, it can hardly have been in the strongly International Gothic atmosphere prevalent in early Renaissance art during the first two decades of the 15th century, where a sinuous elegant surface line was more important than depth within the picture.
 On the contrary his interest in modelling, in flesh tones, in space, and in light is much more characteristic of Marchigian painters.
 Both Arcangelo di Cola da Camerino (fl.1416-22) and Gentile da Fabriano (c.1370-1427) show a keen interest in these things, and both were in Florence, the former about 1419-22, the latter first in 1419-20 and then again in 1422-5.
 It is possible that Masaccio was influenced by one or both of them.
 There is also one Florentine painter who shows much of Masaccio's interest in modeling and space, Giovanni Toscani, and it is conceivable that Masaccio was one of his pupils.
 Other possible masters to Masaccio were Bicci di Lorenzo and Francesco di Antonio.
 Masolino, who came from near San Giovanni, and with whom Masaccio worked on at least three commissions, was almost certainly not Masaccio's master: he may have hired Masaccio to help him with important commissions, but it was the much younger painter, Masaccio, who then influenced his senior.

 The whole of Masaccio's authenticated extant